marnunrey2/Tarot1/README.md

-The API REST is formed by 4 resources that allow us to make a card spread with both traditional tarot cards and your own customized cards, as well as playing some games with them.
+The API REST is formed by 4 resources that allow us to make a card spread with both traditional tarot cards and your own customized cards, as well as playing some games with them, or obtain a card that represents your day.

 ### Card Resource ###